-- The UK will need to abide by all EU rules, but will lose membership of its institutions.
+- During this time the UK must abide by all EU rules, but will lose membership of its institutions.

 The advantage of the transition period is that it will allow more time for businesses to prepare and adjust to the changes and for the government to agree trade deals with the EU to smooth the path out.
 The transition also gives the UK continued access to EU databases on crucial issues like security, while a future relationship is negotiated.

-Essentially, for 21 months everything else will remain the same.
+Essentially, for the next nine months everything else will remain the same.

 Ireland and the back stop

-Currently Hallmark make 30 shipments a week into Ireland and the backstop seems to be where all of the political arguments are focused.
+Currently Hallmark make 30 shipments a week into Ireland and the backstop seems to be where a lot of the political arguments are focused.
 This is our current understanding of the backstop:

 - If no long-term trade deal has been agreed by the end of 2020 that avoids a hard border between Northern Ireland and the Republic of Ireland, and if there is no extension to the transition period, then a backstop consisting of “a single customs territory between the EU and the UK” will be triggered.